shaiggon/Shadertoy-Screensaver/README.md

 previously.

 ## TODO
-* One to one mapping of GL uniforms to the ones used in shadertoy
+* One to one mapping of GL uniforms to the ones used in Shadertoy
+* Multiple buffers (now just supports on image shaders)
+* Execute arbitrary shaders from a Shadertoy URL
+* Clean up code
+* Preview of the screensaver